Palm muting involves the dampening of the strings on your guitar with the edge of your picking hand.

 You will want to pluck more than one string while you are using palm muting.
 When you change strings, try not to move the edge of your palm out of place, just your plectrum and the fingers you are plucking with.

-You can mute at least 4 neighboring string without having to move your palm.
+You can mute at least 4 neighboring strings without having to move your palm.
 Keep this in mind, not moving your palm will make your palm muted plucks more fluent.

 Palm Muting Stops and Starts

 You can vary between using and not using palm muting at any given point in the riff.
 This can be used to increase the rhythmic effect as well.
-All you gave to do is raise your palm slightly, than lower it back onto the strings when appropriate.
+All you have to do is raise your palm slightly, then lower it back onto the strings when appropriate.
 This is a very important technique that is used in pretty much every rock song.

 Palm muting is also very effective when you want to abruptly halt the vibration of the strings, and move into a rhythmic beat.